Adding a table to a database

 Import data from a .csv file

-Creating a completely new table
+Creating a table from a schema definition

 To create a table: